 “It takes two flints to make a fire,” author Louisa May Alcott said, alluding to the creative spark.
-Today, thanks to cloud technology and increasingly powerful computers, online collaboration is the new creativity hack, bringing together artistic minds from around the world to generate multiperspective, multicultural forms of expression.
+Today, thanks to cloud technology and increasingly powerful computers, online collaboration is the new creativity hack.
+It’s bringing together artistic minds from around the world to generate multiperspective, multicultural forms of expression, and it’s providing a forum for them to connect with audiences.

 Breaking the Mold

 Cloud collaboration is exciting because it portends a virtual explosion of mold-breaking, mind-blowing creative work.
-For the first time in human history, people of all ages, nationalities, cultures and talents are able, thanks to cloud technologies, to meld and refine their ideas and insights any time they want, without needing to travel anywhere.
+For the first time in human history, people of all ages, nationalities, cultures and talents are able, thanks to cloud technologies, to meld and refine their ideas and perform them for audiences any time they want, without having to travel anywhere.

 From 1996 to 2000, the project used digital technologies to livestream dancers and musicians across the miles.
 A choreographer directed the performers from afar, much as a conductor might do with an orchestra.
 But connections were slow (2 Mb of data per second was the initial speed when Wi-Fi first became commercially available in 1997) and images had to be reloaded frequently, interrupting the performances for participants and audience members.
 Modern network connections and the cloud would have vastly improved those experiences.
 In fact, the cloud’s widespread adoption, beginning around 2008, stimulated a veritable avalanche of remote artistic collaborations:

-- The award-winning Post Natyam Collective comprises members from the U.S., Germany and India working in the cloud to create and present dance, video and other artistic performances.
-The 14-year-old group’s manifesto includes a commitment to “an online collective process from which we each craft individual products.”
+- The award-winning Post Natyam Collective, founded in 2004, comprises members from the U.S., Germany and India working in the cloud to create and present dance, video and other artistic performances.
+The group’s manifesto includes a commitment to “an online collective process from which we each craft individual products.”

 - The Interactive Diaries, which sprang from the Goethe Institute-sponsored Cultural Innovators’ Forum, present music/sound, photography and drawings created interactively, in real time, by artists around the world.
 “Technology and art are used to encourage people who are geographically and culturally distant to communicate,” the project’s website explains.
 “Illustration, photography, and sound art replace the words and — through their universal language — help break down walls of misunderstanding and stereotypes.”